Ocram95/Ocram95.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a researcher @ <a href='https://www.imati.cnr.it/'>IMATI - CNR</a>.
 I'm interested in Network Security, Steganography and Covert Channels.
-I have 5 cats, 1 dog, and I like to play guitar and videogames.
+I have 5 cats, 1 dog, and I play guitar and videogames.